arthurdehgan/calQ_examples/mammouth/instructions.md

 ### How to write a submission job

-Use the example_submission as a basis and change the python version, the path to the environment and the path to the script accordingly.
+Use the example_submission as a basis and change the python version, the path to the environment and the path to the script accordingly.\n
-You can also specify the number of nodes to use with --nodes and --ntasks-per-node For exemple i want to use 48 threads for my script, I add to my file:
+You can also specify the number of nodes to use with --nodes and --ntasks-per-node\n For exemple i want to use 48 threads for my script, I add to my file:\n
-\#SBATCH --nodes=2
+\#SBATCH --nodes=2 \n
-\#SBATCH --ntasks-per-node=24
+\#SBATCH --ntasks-per-node=24\n
 More info on the options can be found [here][mammoth jobs]

 ### How to submit a job